 Make sure you choose a model that has sufficient range (at least ten feet, but more is better), and will automatically re-arm itself if you're planning on using it when you're out of the room.
 If you're protecting a window, be aware of flapping curtains and swaying tree branches when choosing the right position for the alarm.

-Some can also be used as personal security devices, so look for that feature if it's important to you.
+Some can also be used as personal security devices, with loud alarms that can be quickly activated in an emergency, so look for that feature if it's important to you.

 Check prices for motion detection alarms on Amazon.

 While it won't prevent access to the room, a door alarm should scare away all but the most determined of thieves.